Level 2 History

 Entry Guidelines

 The best preparation for this course is to study NCEA Level 1 History.
-Entry without meeting this can be discussed with the Head of Faculty.
+Although achievement in another social science or literacy rich subject would also prepare you for Level 2 History.
+Entry and suitability can be discussed with the Head of Faculty.

 Contributions and Equipment/Stationery